-The medical community is divided on whether enzyme therapy is a reliable method of treatment.
+The medical community is divided on whether this type of therapy is a reliable method of treatment.
 There is little to no evidence supporting the success of supplementing the body with enzymes.
 Though many studies and tests have been conducted, none have been sufficiently unbiased to be considered generally reliable by the medical community.

 Proponents claim that there are positive results from the use of enzyme supplements.
 Among the benefits claimed by those who encourage use of enzyme supplements include symptom relief for ulcers and allergies, weight loss, strengthened immune system, and improved circulation.